Understanding Feature Vectors in Dataloop 🧬

 import dtlpy as dl

-feature_set = dl.feature_sets.get(feature_set_name='rag_embeddings_BAAI_bge-large-en')
+feature_set = dl.feature_sets.get(feature_set_name='my-embeddings')

 feature_set.delete()

-item = dl.items.get(item_id='618126e38f1fa2b52ae96d05')
+item = dl.items.get(item_id='your-item-id')

-items_features = list(item.features.list().all())
+item_features = list(item.features.list().all())

-print(f'This item has {len(items_features)} feature vectors')
+print(f'This item has {len(item_features)} feature vectors')

 vector = [3, 1, 4, 1, 5, ..., 9]

-k = 100
+k = 100 # Number of neighbors to find

 custom_filter = {